-The Mitigation Plan proposes to restore a total of 18.53 acres of sovereign land in the OMA including 13.29 acres of maritime chaparral, oaks, and rare plants, 4.54 acres of coast live oak woodland, 0.14 acre of riparian arroyo willow thickets, and 0.55 acre of additional maritime chaparral due to unintended impacts.
-The unintended impacts occurred on the Reserve when 0.14 acre of maritime chaparral was damaged by heavy equipment conducting geological testing for the Oak Hills Project.
-CDFW and Commission staff determined that in order to compensate for the unintended impacts, the Applicant would restore 0.55 acre of maritime chaparral in the OMA to replace the 0.14 acre of unintended impacts and an additional area at a 3:1 replacement ratio equaling 0.41 acre.
+The Mitigation Plan proposes to restore a total of 18.53 acres of sovereign land in the OMA including 13.29 acres of maritime chaparral, oaks, and rare plants, 4.54 acres of coast live oak woodland, 0.14 acre of riparian arroyo willow thickets, and an additional 0.55 acre of maritime chaparral required due to unintended impacts that occurred during the project's preliminary planning phase.
+The unintended impacts occurred on the Reserve when a 6,000 square foot (or approximately 0.14 acre) area of maritime chaparral was damaged by heavy equipment conducting geological testing for the Oak Hills Project.
+CDFW and Commission staff determined that in order to compensate for the unintended impacts, the Applicant would restore 24,000 square feet (or approximately 0.55 acre) of maritime chaparral in the OMA, which includes replacement for the damaged area and an additional area at a 3:1 replacement ratio.
 Restoration of maritime chaparral would also incorporate habitat enhancement for El Segundo blue butterfly (ESBB), a federally listed endangered species, through incorporation of plantings of the host plant, coast buckwheat.